MR-ant1/Proyecto-Carta-Restaurante/README.md

 <h3>FEATURES :bulb:</h3>

-• Discover the logo and slogan from La Vuelta al Mundo
+• Discover the logo and slogan from La Vuelta al Mundo <br>
-• Check out the different meals from each part of the world available in this restaurant's menu
+• Check out the different meals from each part of the world available in this restaurant's menu <br>
-• Find out where to contact this business for reservations or any other purpose!
+• Find out where to contact this business for reservations or any other purpose! <br>
-• Navigate freely between different sections of this menu
+• Navigate freely between different sections of this menu <br>

 <h3>WHERE TO TRY AND VISUALIZE IT :mag: </h3>